Term 4 Week 6 2024 Newsletter

 - Who: Open to all students interested in learning and playing chess

-A special acknowledgement to Mina in 3/4OM for her fantastic idea to start the Chess Club.
+A special acknowledgement to Mina in 3/4OM for her fantastic suggestion to start the Chess Club.
 Thanks to Mina's initiative, we now have a space where students can come together to learn, play, and develop their strategic thinking in a fun and supportive environment.
-The next session, we will continue building on the excitement, welcoming new players, and enjoying friendly matches.
-We can’t wait to see more chess enthusiasts at the board!
+We will continue building on the excitement, welcoming new players, and enjoying friendly matches at the next session.
+We cannot wait to see more chess enthusiasts at the board!

-At Our Lady Queen of Peace, we are dedicated to ensuring students receive support to succeed academically.
+At Our Lady Queen of Peace School, we are dedicated to ensuring students receive support to succeed academically.
 To achieve this, we have implemented the Playberry (Playford & Hansberry) Tier 3 Multisensory Literacy Program, an intensive intervention designed for individual students facing severe reading and spelling challenges.

 What is Playberry T3?

-The Playberry T3 program is a targeted, evidence-based intervention specifically created for students who require significant support beyond the small-group strategies.
+The Playberry T3 program is a targeted, evidence-based intervention specifically created for students who require significant support beyond the small group strategies.
 Playberry T3 is particularly effective because it employs a multisensory learning approach, engaging students through a combination of visual, auditory, and kinesthetic activities.
 This method helps reinforce learning and enables students to better retain and apply their reading and spelling skills.
 The program is delivered by trained, specialist intervention teachers, who have completed the Teaching Students with Dyslexia (TSD) levels 1-3 courses, ensuring expert support tailored to each learner’s needs.
-Both Marissa Redden and myself have been lucky enough to have completed the training.
+Both Marissa Redden and I are fortunate to have completed the training.

-At OLQP, the Playberry T3 Multisensory Literacy Program is a component of our commitment to inclusive education.
-By addressing the individual student’s challenges with targeted, expert led interventions, we are ensuring that every child has the opportunity to achieve.
+The Playberry T3 Multisensory Literacy Program is a component of our commitment to inclusive education.
+By addressing the individual student’s challenges with targeted, expert led interventions, we are ensuring that every student has the opportunity to achieve.

 If you would like to learn more about the Playberry Tier 3 Multisensory Literacy Program and how it can benefit students, please feel free to contact me via Seesaw or email.
-I’m happy to provide additional information or answer any questions you may have.
+I am happy to provide additional information or answer any questions you may have.

 Adriana Pilla